-The actual deployment costs in gas for the rental and purchase SC were evaluated using the browser Solidity online compiler [21] and the local Ethereum test client.
-For the median gas price, a value of 21 gwei (gigawei) was assumed [23].
+The actual deployment costs in gas for the rental and purchase SC were evaluated using the browser Solidity online compiler [8] and the local Ethereum test client.
+For the median gas price, a value of 21 gwei (gigawei) was assumed [25].
 For the USD exchange rate, the average value of 210 dollar per Ether since May 2017 was taken as a reference value [22].

-According to [21], main costs for deploying a contract are the costs associated with storing the contract code ("CREATEDATA") with cost of 200 gas per byte and the costs for storing additional data on the storage of the contract ("STORAGEADD") with 20,000 gas per 256 bit word.
-Further, in addition to the 21,000 gas for a normal contract transaction, 32,000 gas have to be paid for a transaction that creates a contract [13].
+According to the spreadsheet published in the official Solidity documentation, main costs for deploying a contract are the costs associated with storing the contract code ("CREATEDATA") with cost of 200 gas per byte and the costs for storing additional data on the storage of the contract ("STORAGEADD") with 20000 gas per 256 bit word.
+Further, in addition to the 21000 gas for a normal contract transaction, 32000 gas have to be paid for a transaction that creates a contract [13].